langurmonkey/website-source/content/blog/2024/jujutsu.md

 Created 1 bookmarks pointing to mmwylxnr 96f65e19 my-bookmark | Conflict between Athens and Sparta
 ```

-The log also represents the bookmark.
+The log also displays the `my-bookmark` bookmark.

 ```sh
 $ jj log --limit 3